 Here’s how it works: When you sell 5,000 shares of a particular stock, a market maker will purchase it from you at what’s called the bid price.
 Then, they’ll turn around and sell it to a buyer at the asking price.
 Market makers can then sell these purchased securities to broker-dealer firms within their exchange.
 Keep in mind that when market makers purchase securities, they don’t always have a buyer lined up right away.

 Market makers assure that the market stays liquid, which is important so that other trades can occur.
 They also are readily available to “make the market,” i.e. buy or sell according to a publicly-quoted price and create a more liquid market.

-Remember, supply is the amount of something for sale (think a commodity, item, even a service), while demand indicates whether a buyer wants to purchase it or not.
+Remember, supply is the amount of something for sale (think a commodity, item or even a service), while demand indicates whether a buyer wants to purchase it or not.
 It’s an important concept not just in economics, but in the financial world, as well.

 Market makers also help regulate the prices of under or overvalued securities.
-Since market makers can control the amount of a security within the market, and therefore set the prices for these securities based on supply and demand, they can help increase the price of an undervalued stock by raising its price, or decrease the price of one that’s overvalued by lowering its price.
+Since market makers can control the amount of a security within the market, and therefore set the prices for these securities based on supply and demand, they can help increase the price of an undervalued stock by raising its price or decreasing the price of one that’s overvalued by lowering its price.

-Basically, since they control the amount of stocks within the market, they can adjust the prices based on inventory.
+Basically, since they control the number of stocks within the market, they can adjust the prices based on inventory.
 (Remember, supply and demand.)
 This helps regulate the market.

 How a Market Maker Profits

 We already know that market makers keep the market liquid by buying and selling securities according to publicly-quoted prices.
 This keeps the market running smoothly.
 But they also stand to make money from these transactions.